MathuxNY-73/leetcode/Graph/README.md

       cells in the board thus a complexity of O(N * M) and a space complexity of O(N * M) as well since I need to store all visited cells.
 - [X] Submit solution.
 Got correct in 788 ms with 21.8 MB
+- [X] Keeping the BFS approach but this time trying another angle.
+Instead of looking for good surrounded regions let us search for bad ones.
+Bad ones are obviously located on the borders of the board.
+Thus, we first build the list of cells on the border of the board and if we find an 'O' cell then we BFS to determine the full region.
+By marking the visited cells with 'E' we can afterward differentiate them from good region.
+The algorithm runs again in O(N * M) time complexity and we still need O(N *
+      M) space for the queue of the BFS.
+- [X] Submit solution.
+Got correct in 300 ms with 15 MB
 - [X] Problem solved.